ELY3M/wX---modded-by-ELY-M/README.md

 #
 ## DONE!
 ====================================
+for now, I put in cod.edu url to load up for VAD Wind Profile
 The BackupRestore function now backup everything that are in wX folder even your icons and any files.
 added pal files backup/restore function in BackupRestore function
 the color table editor is saving txt to /wX/pal/ now